 Global South Participation in Battery Value Chains

-08:30–10:15 | WRI Hub at ODI Global | Invitation-based
+08:30–10:15 | WRI Hub at ODI | Invitation-based

 The global shift to clean energy is driving unprecedented demand for batteries, yet much of the value still bypasses the countries that supply critical minerals.
 This high-level breakfast dialogue, convened by Energiva Ventures and WRI India, explores how Global South economies can capture more value through midstream expansion, circularity, traceability, and offtake-anchored finance.
 Leaders from government, industry, and philanthropy will examine how to build equitable, resilient, and sustainable battery supply chains that support long-term development.